jamesloydtapdasan-beep/Aquaponics-IOT-Management-System/README.md

 ---

-## Author

 **BS Information Technology Capstone Project**

 Developed as an educational and research-based aquaponics monitoring solution focused on environmental sensing, automation, and data-driven decision-making.

 ---

-⭐ If you find this project useful, consider giving it a star and exploring the source code to learn more about Arduino-based environmental monitoring systems.